Insecure (Or, How to be a martyr whilst doing laundry)

 - If my bra is off, I'm not leaving the house until the sun comes back up.

 I got in the shower, deciding that I was going to take myself on a date.
 Maybe I'd hit up an old friend for a random drink.
 That's what grown ups do, right?
 They text an old friend and meet for a glass of wine?
 Oh wait.
-My old friends live in Colorado.
+My old friends live in Colorado where I went to college.

 Fine.
 I'll go to the movies.
-God damn it.
-I had a panic attack in a movie, and it takes some talking into to go.
+Wait.
+Going by yourself to the movies is a whole thing.
 Do I have the energy to be brave and vulnerable and insecure all at the same time?
 (Spoiler alert, yes - we do that all day)

 OK FINE!
 I'll write.